Simeon V. Marcelo: As Ombudsman

 In October 2002, he was appointed as Ombudsman.
 At the age of 49 years, he became the youngest appointee.
 As Ombudsman, his efforts in battling graft and corruption earned him local and international recognition.
 Although faced with severe lack of resources, with an operating budget of P350 Million compared to the 2013 budget of the Office of the Ombudsman in the amount of P1.7 billion, he still led a serious and effective crusade against corruption, earning him praises from both foreign and local media, including The Washington Post (p.
-A14, 10 June 2005), which stated that Mr. Marcelo “restored credibility to that organization (referring to the Office of the Ombudsman).”
+A14, 10 June 2005), which stated that Marcelo "restored credibility to that organization" (referring to the Office of the Ombudsman).

 As Ombudsman, Marcelo led the legal team which successfully prosecuted and secured the conviction of former President Joseph Estrada for plunder.
 Further, he actively supervised the prosecution of other major high-profile cases before the Sandiganbayan such as the President Diosdado Macapagal Boulevard case, the RSBS Pension Fund cases, the DPWH Repair Scam cases and the Major General Carlos F. Garcia cases.